Reynaldev/Base64/README.md

 - Use `decode -TYPE ANYTHING YOU LIKE-` for decoding

 # Copyright
-Use it whatever you want and I hope you put it in a good use.
+Use it whatever you want and I hope you put it in a GOOD use.

 I am not responsible to anyone who uses this to do BAD things.